-Cinco de Mayo facts, activities, and lesson plans are a great addition to your fun holidays learning and learn more about Mexican heritage, culture, and pride.
-Plenty of fun ideas for a lesson plan on Cinco de Mayo and Mexico for preschool to high school!
+Cinco de Mayo history for kids, resources, facts and unique activities are a great addition to your fun holidays for kids learning in homeschool, in the classroom, or at home learning!
+Study Mexican heritage and culture and get fun ideas for Cinco de Mayo lessons plans and Mexico lessons for preschool to high school!

 Cinco de Mayo is an annual celebration on May 5th.

 Cinco de Mayo meaning translates to the 5th of May.
 It is also called Battle of Puebla Day in Mexico to commemorate Mexico’s victory over France.

 How do you teach kids about Cinco de Mayo?

 How do you explain Cinco de Mayo to a child?

 - Learn the real history of the day and about Cinco de Mayo traditions

 - Study Mexico’s victory at the battle of Puebla